FabianSchoenberger/cloud-computing/README.md

 ## 5. Accessing the Web Application
 In our case it is possible to access the application via http://f-lou.com.\
 Alternatively, the frontend-service can be accessed via the external IP address of the load balancer.

+## 6. Dynatrace Implementation
+Due to time constraints, we left out the implementation of Dynatrace monitoring.\
+It would have benefited the project by providing insights into the performance and health of the application.